YS-jack/Runelingual-Transcripts/README.md

 Welcome to the RuneLingual Transcripts project.
 This project contains the source files for the RuneLingual translation plugin's transcripts.

+## What this repository is for
+You might be wondering why transcripts aren't just included in the plugin itself as resources.
+That's because RuneLite has a limit of 10MiB per plugin, and the total size of the transcripts significantly exceeds this limit.

+So, when you download RuneLingual from the plugin hub through RuneLite, it won't have any translation data.
+To solve this issue, RuneLingual downloads the transcripts from this GitHub repository, unpacks them, and uses them to translate everything in-game.

+To make this work, we need:

+- 'Hash files' (`hashList_??.txt`): These contain compressed versions of transcripts.
+If two files share the same hash value, they're identical.
+This is a reliable way to detect changes in the files.
+- Character images: For languages with non-English alphabets, we create emojis for each character to display them in-game.
+- Key input to alphabet: If a language uses character images, we need a file mapping keyboard inputs to these characters.
+This ensures correct display of the language in-game.

+steps  on how the RuneLingual plugin uses these files will be covered in the readme of its repository.

 ## Directory Structure

 This project is organized into three main directories: